Cable Assembly

 Test method locked before production

 An impedance test report is only useful when the customer and factory agree on fixture, cable state, acceptance window, and sample rule.
-The 2020-2021 recovery case showed that a test-method mismatch can stop an entire beta run, so we define measurement expectations at RFQ stage.
+Recovery work has shown that a test-method mismatch can stop an entire beta run, so we define measurement expectations at RFQ stage.

 IPC-A-620 workmanship and material evidence